-This luxury safari camp is set at the edge of a riverine forest, overlooking the sweeping plains of Maasai Mara – and it lies within the path of the incredible annual Great Migration.
-At Kichwa Tembo, you can expect an authentic African safari experience with legendary Kenyan hospitality.
+This luxury safari camp is set at the edge of riverine forest, overlooking the sweeping plains of the Maasai Mara, and it lies within the path of the incredible annual Great Migration.
+At Kichwa Tembo Tented Camp, you can expect an authentic African safari experience with legendary Kenyan hospitality.

-The camp has been recently redone to take full advantage of its enviable panoramic views out over the Maasai Mara.
+The camp has recently been redone to take full advantage of its enviable panoramic views over the Maasai Mara.

 Luxurious family accommodation

 Modern, elegant and luxurious, the camp is designed for your privacy and comfort.
-There are 12 traditional luxury tents, which are in the forested section of the camp with views out over the Sabaringo River, and 28 modern superior tents, which are larger, more spacious with exceptional views of the Maasai Mara or the forest thickets.
+The 12 traditional luxury tents are in the forested section of the camp with views out over the Sabaringo River.
+The 28 modern superior tents are larger, more spacious, and enjoy exceptional views of the Maasai Mara or forest thickets.
 Children are welcome at Kichwa Tembo.

 Set on private concession

 Kichwa Tembo is on private land, leased from Maasai landlords.
 It's very secluded with abundant wildlife.
-The main lodge is spacious and double volume with different levels that can comfortably cater for the busy season as well as adapting to be more intimate and exclusive in the quieter months.
-There's a spacious lounge, dining and bar area leading out onto a deck with a rim-flow swimming pool – all offering endless views over the Mara.
-There's also an on-site spa and a safari shop with exquisite Kenyan crafts.
+The main lodge is spacious with different levels that can comfortably cater for the busy season or adapt to a more intimate and exclusive setting in quieter months.
+There's a spacious lounge, dining and bar area leading out onto a deck with a rim-flow swimming pool, all of which offer endless views over the Maasai Mara.
+There's also an on-site spa and safari shop with exquisite Kenyan crafts.

 Your typical day at Kichwa

-With a gentle wake-up at dawn, your guide will chat about your wish-list over tea/coffee and rusks.
-Then it's game drive time in open safari vehicle, trying to follow the Great Migration if it’s passing through.
-You'll also have a coffee/tea/snack stop midway.
-Returning to camp mid-morning, there'll be a hearty brunch waiting for you – or you can choose to take a packed breakfast and stay out longer on your game drive.
+With a gentle wake up at dawn, your guide will chat about your wishlist over tea or coffee and rusks.
+Then it's game drive time in an open safari vehicle, following the Great Migration if possible.
+You'll also have a light refreshment stop midway.
+Returning to camp mid-morning, there'll be a hearty brunch waiting for you.
+If you prefer, you can choose to take a packed breakfast and stay out longer on your game drive.

-At around midday, it's time to relax around the pool, waiting for lunch, followed by siesta time.
-After a late afternoon tea, you'll again set out for either an afternoon game drive or a bush walk.
-Again, you'll break for a refreshment stop mid-way.
-In the evening, you can look forward to a sumptuous evening meal, usually served out under the stars with a blazing fire to set the mood for discussing the day’s highlights.
-And tomorrow’s expectations …
+At around midday, it's time to relax around the pool, while you wait for lunch to be served, followed by siesta time.
+After late afternoon tea, you'll again set out for either an afternoon game drive or bush walk.
+Again, you'll break for refreshments midway.
+In the evening, you can look forward to a delicious evening meal, usually served al fresco under the stars with a blazing fire.

 Expert staff and rangers